mbourgey/EBI_cancer_workshop_CNV/README.md

 ```

+Look at the 'sample.Param_estimate.tsv' text files.

+The estimated aberrant_cell_fraction is 0.53 which means approximately 50% of the cell in the  tumor sample come from the normal.

+The etimated polidy is 2.32 which means approximately a third of the genome is triploid.

 ### CNV calling from segments
-The last step woll determine the copy number by simply counting the total number of allele reported to the sample general ploidy.
+The last step will determine the copy number by simply counting the total number of allele reported to the sample general ploidy.

 ```{.R}